kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 **Gray wire: Power OK**
 This pin provides a +5V voltage to signal that the power supply is turned on and working normally.
 In this project it's used to power the green "OK" status LED.

 Rest of the wires can be truncated using wire cutters.
+A few wires can be left uncut for possible future use.

 ## Casing
 ![Image](images/casing.png)